 Michigan's collision coverage can be confusing to those first becoming acquainted with its terminology.
 Michigan is considered the truest no-fault state of all 50 states.
 When an accident occurs, the damage is repaired by your own car insurance policy.
 Therefore, without collision coverage, you will not be reimbursed from an at-fault driver's car insurance policy.
 The most you can collect from another's person's auto insurance policy for physical damage is $1,000 -- which is often not enough to cover even basic repairs.

-Three Types of Collision Coverage In Michigan
+Three Types of Coverage In Michigan

-- No Collision: Offers no coverage.
+- No Collision coverage: Offers no coverage.

 Benefits of Broad Collision Coverage

 Broad collision is the best form of collision in the no-fault state of Michigan.
-Also available are standard collision, limited collision, and no collision.
+Also available are a standard collision, limited collision, and no collision.
 If you are looking for the best car insurance coverage in the state of Michigan, broad collision is the most comprehensive coverage available.